wids-eria/ADAGE/doc/install.md

 ###Install complete so take a break then come back for server setup!

-1. Copy and update config templates
+1. Copy and update the contents of the following config templates

 	```cp config/application.yml.template config/application.yml```